area-of-people/fe-dev-assignment/README.md

-# FE assignment for the position of Frontend Developer at Area of People
+# Frontend assignment for the position of Frontend Developer at Area of People

 ## Goal

 We are building a site for listing popular NPM libraries.
-The user is a developer who wants to learn more about commonly used libraries and see some details about them.
+The end-user would be a developer who wants to learn more about commonly used libraries and see some details about them.

 We are most interested in how you structure your code and how you make it a nice user experience.